carlosherediapimienta/numerical_simulations_nonlocal/README.md

 1. **`NonLocalSolver.py`**: This file contains the implementations for solving integro-differential equations using IDESolver Method.
 2. **`Solver.py`**: This file includes the algorithms for AdaGrad, Adam, and RMSProp implemented from scratch.

+Additionally, the repository includes Jupyter notebooks that reproduce all the results presented in the article, allowing users to explore and verify the findings interactively.

 ## Classes Overview